Rebecca Holloway

-Rebecca Rayne Holloway (born 25 August 1995) is a professional footballer who plays as a defender for National Women's Soccer League club Racing Louisville and the Northern Ireland national team.
+Rebecca Rayne Holloway (born 25 August 1995) is a professional footballer who plays as a defender for Birmingham City W.F.C. and the Northern Ireland national team.

 Early life

 Born in Nailsea, North Somerset, Holloway started playing football at the age of five for local side Nailsea Boys before moving on to Clevedon Town and eventually Bristol City Academy where she was coached by future England manager Mark Sampson.

 Cumberland Phoenix

 In 2015, Holloway moved to the United States to study and play college soccer at Cumberland University.
 She played four seasons for NAIA team Cumberland Phoenix, notably earning Mid-South Conference First-Team selection in three straight years and was named back to back Mid-South Conference Player of the Year in 2017 and 2018.
 As a senior, Holloway led the league in goals with 22.

 Club career

 Nashville Rhythm

 In 2019, Holloway played for semi-professional WPSL team Nashville Rhythm.
 She made 11 appearances, scoring one goal as Nashville finished second in the Southeast Conference.